shockstars/shockstars/README.md

-I've taken it upon myself to actually educate people on DID because it's obvious people don't know what it is properly.
+I've taken it upon myself to actually educate people on DID because it's obvious people don't know what it is or just blindly believe information on Carrds.

 <details>
 <summary>What is DID?</summary>